tutkun/ohmyzsh/README.md

 zstyle ':omz:lib:directories' aliases no
 ```

+#### Notice <!-- omit in toc -->

+> This feature is currently in a testing phase and it may be subject to change in the future.
+> It is also not currently compatible with plugin managers such as zpm or zinit, which don't
+> source the init script (`oh-my-zsh.sh`) where this feature is implemented in.

+> It is also not currently aware of "aliases" that are defined as functions.
+Example of such
+> are `gccd`, `ggf`, or `ggl` functions from the git plugin.

 ### Disable async git prompt

 Async prompt functions are an experimental feature (included on April 3, 2024) that allows Oh My Zsh to render prompt information